numbworks/NW.WIDJobs/docs/Documentation-NW.WIDJobs.md

 ![Diagram-TheWebsiteStructure](Diagrams/Diagram-TheWebsiteStructure.png)

-The red boxes highlight the piece of information and the relationships we are interested into.
+The red boxes highlight the pieces of information we are interested into.

 ## The object model